wangrqw/5559CHNMUS/README.md

 In our experiments, the weights for the embedding vector h will be shared within each time step (across all layers) but will remain unshared on different time steps.
 This may **not** be a good choice since different layers may learn different features from different levels.
 Sharing the weights across layers may hamper the learning process.
 But due to the time limit, we did not further experiment with this problem.

 Furthermore, the main difference between our task and Wavenet’s original task is that our data is in the format of the spectrogram, meaning all the sequences will be in a format of an (n, m) matrix, where n is the length of the sequence (n_encoder = 30 and n_decoder = 31 in our case) and m is the number of frequency bins in the spectrogram (m = 501 in our case).
 Overall the architecture follows the Wavenet design but there are two noticeable choices that we can make in the experiment:
-* **Extending Wavenet to multi-channel inputs**: to extend the wavenet to multi-channel (each time step is represented by a vector) data, we tried two ideas, namely **Channel-dependent Filter Conv** and **Channel-integrated Filter Conv**.
+* **Extending Wavenet to multi-channel inputs**: to extend the wavenet to multi-channel (each time step is represented by a vector) data, we tried two ideas, namely *Channel-dependent Filter Conv* and *Channel-integrated Filter Conv*.
 For an input sequence of (31, 501), we first treated frequency bins as different channels and format the data to (31, 1, 501) to adapt the Keras implementation.
-For **Channel-dependent Filter Conv**, we learned one individual filter on each individual channel separately.
+For *Channel-dependent Filter Conv*, we learned one individual filter on each individual channel separately.
 In other words, each input to the conv layer will be separated to 501 * (31, 1, 1) slices and for each (31, 1, 1) slice, one filter (with filter size (2, 1) and an increasing dilation rate as the layer goes deeper) will be learned and still output a (31, 1, 1) tensor.
 All output slices will be concatenated together to still form a (31, 1, 501) tensor.
 This can be easily implemented by a function called DepthwiseConv2D in Keras.
 Another idea is that maybe each channel in a spectrogram should not be learned separately because each note in the music should only be represented by a combination of all frequency bins in the spectrogram.
 And this type of combination may have some intrinsic rules that should be looked at separately by the filter.
-For this reason, we tried **Channel-integrated Filter Conv**.
-The **Channel-integrated Filter Conv** layer takes in a (31, 1, 501) input and learns 501 filters where each filter looks at the input as a whole.
+For this reason, we tried *Channel-integrated Filter Conv*.
+The *Channel-integrated Filter Conv* layer takes in a (31, 1, 501) input and learns 501 filters where each filter looks at the input as a whole.
 And the output of the layer will still be (31, 1, 501).
 The filter size still remains as (2, 1) with an increasing dilation rate.
 This is a more common practice in convolutional neural networks and we actually found this produced more meaningful results.
-* **Last output layer design**: for the last output layer, we tried two different settings, namely **Last-conv** and **Last-sparse-dense**. **Last-conv** follows the original Wavenet’s idea where the last output layer is a convolutional layer where the filter size is (1,1). **Last-sparse-dense** is that for each output unit, it connects to all previous time steps in a dense manner.
+* **Last output layer design**: for the last output layer, we tried two different settings, namely *Last-conv* and *Last-sparse-dense*. *Last-conv* follows the original Wavenet’s idea where the last output layer is a convolutional layer where the filter size is (1,1). *Last-sparse-dense* is that for each output unit, it connects to all previous time steps in a dense manner.
 In our implementation this will be connecting to all later units because of the sequence flipping.
 This type of sparse dense connection is shown in Fig 8 by the dash lines in the top layer.

+We show the parallel coordinates and the t-SNE visualization of the results from 4 models here in Fig 9 - Fig 12.
+The four models are according to all possible combinations of the previous design choices.
+In Parallel coordinates, each embedding vector will be represented as a polyline from the left to the right.
+And the value on each position of the embedding vector is shown according to the y-axis.
+In t-SNE visualization, basically the embedding vectors are projected onto the 2d space and each embedding is shown as a point in the 2d space.
+As we can see from Fig 9-12, all embeddings in `Channel-dependent Filter Conv + Last-conv` have few dimensions that have value and the t-SNE visualization provides no useful information.
+For `Channel-dependent Filter Conv + Last-sparse-dense` and `Channel-integrated Filter Conv + Last-conv`, more dimensions in the embedding vectors have actual values, while still a half of the dimensions still remain to be zero for all embeddings.
+Finally, for `Channel-integrated Filter Conv + Last-sparse-dense`, there are only four dimensions which are useless in the embeddings and the t-SNE visualization shows more meaningful results (some clear clusters).
+These visualizations simply show that *Channel-integrated Filter Conv* and *Last-sparse-dense* are better choices for our task.

 <img height=230 src='./figure/Channel-dependentFilterConv_Last-conv1.png'> <img height=230 src='./figure/Channel-dependentFilterConv_Last-conv2.png'>
 <figcaption>